edamla/mediterraneanagency/_books/2021-09-01-celaleddin-harezmshah.md

 of 21, he succeeded to the throne in place of his father, who was defeated by Genghis Khan and retreated and his hometown was devastated.
-He had withdrawn by writing hundreds of epics be- tween India and Diyarbekir and had established a new state with his conquests in Eastern Anatolia, Georgia and Azerbaija while losing another state.
+He had withdrawn by writing hundreds of epics between India and Diyarbekir and had established a new state with his conquests in Eastern Anatolia, Georgia and Azerbaija while losing another state.
 Genghis Khan died before he could capture him